dpstart/AI-project/README.md

 - API/courses/{course}/teams/{id}/members: return the members of the team;
 - API/courses/{course}/teams/{id}/inTeams: students not yet enrolled in a team;
 - API/courses/{course}/teams/{id}/available:  students already in a team;

+## SERVER : Team VM settings

+- The professor can grant to each team of his courses the usage of certain quantity of VM resources;
+- API/courses/{name}/teams/{id}/settings (POST)
+    - {
+          "n_cpu":"10",
+          "disk_space":"256",
+          "ram":"8",
+          "max_active":"5",
+          "max_available":"10"
+      }
+- He can change it whenever he wants, without invalidate the already existing VMs;

+## SERVER : VM management

+### VM Model (VMModelController)

+*Creation/Removal:*
+- Only the ADMIN can create/remove the VMModel through the endpoints /API/models/ (POST) & /API/models/{name}/remove;
+- A VMModel is identified by the name of the operating system of the machine (e.g. Windows 10, macOS High Sierra,...);

+*Definition of a VM Model for a course:*
+- API/courses/{course}/model (POST)
+- A professor can define a vmm model for a course, that is valid for all the teams belonging to this course;
+- It is impossible to change the Vm model for a course for which VMs have been already instantiated;

+### VM instances (CourseController + VMController)

+*Creation (API/courses/{courseName}/teams/{teamId}/createVM):*
+- only the student that is member of a team can create a VM instances, after that a VM model has been defined for the course and the professor grant some resources to the team;